peta/MooTEx/README.md

 ### mootex.mod.NamespaceManager.js

 Essentially _NamespaceManager_ just introduces an unobstrusive and handy idiom for working with namespace/-d objects.
-It allows for declaration and connection of namespaces and even the "compilation" of multiple namespaces into a single _"namespace connector"_ while remaining compact and straightforward.
+It allows for declaration and connection of namespaces and even the temporary "compilation" of multiple namespaces into a single _"namespace connector"_ for local usage, while remaining compact and straightforward.
 (See example file for more details)